nobl9/terraform-n9-export-aws/README.md

 iam_role_to_assume_by_nobl9_name = "<NAME_OF_CREATED_ROLE_FOR_N9>"
 ```

-Firstly initialize a new or existing Terraform working directory by executing
+4. Initialize a new or existing Terraform working directory by running the following command:

 ```bash
 terraform init